 After being fed a trillion-gazillion bytes of previous human blood, sweat, and tears involved in artwork or literature, Artificial Intelligence is becoming/has begun to be judged capable of original production.
 Professionally speaking, that sounds more reasonable than a million (or 10 million?) chimpanzees on keyboards knocking out even a couple verses of Bill Shakespeare-worthy prose by accident.

-At the current time, I’m a way better Writing alternative.
+At the current time, I’m a way better writing alternative.

 Without going deeply into whether its a good idea or not, the AI future has been coming almost 70 years, and the chimps haven’t produced anything noteworthy.
-Having read on LinkedIn about AI “knowing” how to make hiring decisions though, that’s another belief I can’t get on board with.
+Having read on LinkedIn about AI “knowing” how to make hiring decisions though, that’s a belief I can’t get on board with.

-Having a “presence” – Something that might push a magic button for a potential employer of my talents and result in a tah dah! moment HAS to be better, because its worked that way before.
+Having a “presence” – something that might push a magic button for a potential employer of my talents – and result in a tah dah! moment HAS to be better, because its worked that way before.
 Many sites still don’t recognize MSOffice includes Word, or journalism as somehow lacking “media and communications.”

 Case in point, the recently concluded series SUITS.

 Could the Zen of Harvey Specter and Mike Ross coming together on the basis of – well, a busted drug deal – and Mike’s statistical memory out-dueling Harvey’s ego on trivia happen with AI?
 I think not.

 Far above the vast area between accidental genius and synthesized, analytical material becoming heart-breaking romance, discovering the answer to someone’s pain about any number of factors is what INTERVIEWING is about, and where writers of all stripes wear the sales hat.

 Sports writing is easier than CBD content creation